Bovhyaluronidase azoximer

 Bovhyaluronidase azoximer, sold under the brand name Longidaze, is a conjugate of proteolytic enzyme hyaluronidase with high- molecular weight copolymer that forms a component of combination therapy regimens for treatment and prevention of diseases associated with connective tissue hyperplasia.

-The most frequently observed adverse reactions seen with bovhyaluronidase azoximer include pain at site of injection and injection site reaction n such as skin redness, itching and oedema.
-All local reactions resolve themselves in 48 – 72 hours.
+The most frequently observed adverse reactions seen with bovhyaluronidase azoximer include pain at site of injection and injection site reactions such as skin redness, itching and oedema.
+Local reactions typically resolve themselves in 48–72 hours.